 AT Boots Should Fit A lot Like An Alpine Boot, But Much More Comfortable!

-Once in the boot with it buckled, make sure it is in "ski mode" and check the fit just like you would an Alpine Boot.
+Once in the boot with it buckled, make sure it is in "ski mode" and check the fit just like you would an Alpine boot.
 When flexing forward into the boot you should have wiggle room in the toe box and when standing upright you should feel your toes against the front of the boot.
 Now the fun part, switch into "walk mode" and walk around the shop.
 How does it feel?
-Don't be concerned with minor pressure points here, those will easily come out with a hold mold of the liner.
+Don't be concerned with minor pressure points here, those will easily come out with a heat mold of the liner.
 What you're really looking for are major pressure points.
 Put another way, any spots that you know you couldn't handle if you had to be in the boots for a couple of hours.
-If there are spots you know would be uncomfortable try on different boots until you find one that is pretty comfortable right out of the box.
-For some feet eg. really wide or bunions, go with the boot that is the most comfortable right out of the box and we will correct the rest during a heat mold of the liner and or with a punch of the boot shell.
+If there are spots you know would be uncomfortable, try on different boots until you find one that is pretty comfortable right out of the box.
+For some really wide feet or bunions, go with the boot that is the most comfortable right out of the box and we will correct the rest during a heat mold of the liner and/or with a punch of the boot shell.

 Often we recommend once you find a boot that is comfortable to go out and ski it a couple times.
 First, if the boot does need additional fitting work, you will have a much better idea where problem areas are after doing the real deal versus walking around the shop.
 Second, you may not need a heat mold at all and will get a little longer life out of the liner by not heat molding.
 The thicker the liner the more it can change through a heat mold.
 Thin rando race liners generally to not change much during a mold, therefore make sure it is big enough out of the box.